HARP Habilitation (HAB) & CORE Psychosocial Rehabilitation (PSR)

-The assessment is the basis for developing an HAB plan that describes the milestones and interim steps necessary to attain these goals.
+The assessment is the basis for developing a HAB/PSR goal plan that describes the milestones and interim steps necessary to attain these goals.
 The assessment must also include a determination of the participant’s manner of learning new skills and responses to various interventions.
 This comprehensive and functional assessment is conducted at least annually from the date of the last assessment.

-HAB services may include assessment, training, and supervision of, or assistance to, an individual with issues related to self-care, medication management, task completion, communication skills, interpersonal skills, socialization, sensory/motor skills, mobility, community transportation skills, reduction/elimination of maladaptive behaviors, problem solving skills, money management, pre-vocational skills and skills to maintain a household.
+HAB/PSR services may include assessment, training, and supervision of, or assistance to, an individual with issues related to self-care, medication management, task completion, communication skills, interpersonal skills, socialization, sensory/motor skills, mobility, community transportation skills, reduction/elimination of maladaptive behaviors, problem solving skills, money management and skills to maintain a household.

 As you might guess, these skills and supports are vital to a participants independence.
 Thus, KIGI focuses on what the person may need or want to work on.
 Goals may change as the participant achieves a goal or determines they want to refocus on other things.